 The link to file with the FTC that is specific to Romance Scam is:

 Go to https://www.ftccomplaintassistant.gov/#&panel1-1 Then select Scams & Rip-offs;

 then scroll to Romance Scams – which takes you to the first link.

 REPORT MONETARY LOSSES

 Go to Internet Crime Complaint Center (IC3) | Home-page [http://www.ic3.gov]

 Below is the link to file with the FTC that is specific to Romance Scams

 Please make sure to make a copy of the report because you will not have access once you finish completing the report and submit.
 Take a screen shot or copy the report as you complete the entering all details.

-Then select Scams & Rip-offs and under that they will find Romance Scams which basically takes them to the first link.
+Then select Scams & Rip-offs; find Romance Scams which basically takes you to the first link.